Ralph Windham

 Sir Ralph Windham (25 March 1905 – 6 July 1980) was a British lawyer who held various positions in the Colonial Legal Service.

 He was a judge in Palestine, Ceylon, Kenya, Zanzibar and Tanganyika.

-While trying a case in Tel Aviv in January 1947 he was kidnapped from the courtroom by Jewish terrorists, but was released the next day.
+While trying a case in Tel Aviv in January 1947 he was kidnapped from the courtroom by Jewish terrorists, but was released on the next day.

 Early years

 Ralph Windham was born on 25 March 1905, son of Ashe Windham and Cora Ellen Sowerby Middleton.

 His family had owned property in Wawne township, Yorkshire, since 1651.

 His grandfather, also Ashe Windham (died 1909) had served in the colonial judiciary in Africa.

 Ralph Windham attended Wellington College, Berkshire, and then Trinity College, Cambridge, graduating in 1928 with a Bachelor of Laws degree.

 He continued his studies at Trinity, and in 1930 graduated with a Master of Arts and won the Buchanan Prize for Students for Lincolns Inn.

 That year he was admitted to Lincoln's Inn as a barrister.